 After years of moonlighting as a vicious sadist, he came clean in a weird twist of conscience.
 Weir confessed that he’d made a pact with the devil and lived an abhorrent life full of violent sexual immoralities.
 It was only a matter of time before he was to be burned at the Gallow Lea.
 Seeming resentful, Weir fully accepted his fate and refused to beg God for forgiveness in his final moments.
 ‘Let me alone, I have lived as a beast, and I shall die as a beast.’
 Were his final words.

 The house of horrors laid empty for over a century before anyone was brave enough to move in.
 Quickly after the couple was petrified by apparitions and “demonic energies” and fled just after.
 A few hundred years later it is still incredibly haunted and remains one of the most haunted places in Edinburgh.
-If for nothing else than the horrific acts commited here.
+If for nothing else than the horrific acts committed here.

 Looking to Wet Your Whistle?
 Pop by Banshee Labyrinth Pub